NASA-Planetary-Science/sbpy/docs/sbpy/bib.rst

 Filtering
 ---------

-The aformentioned output functions enable the filtering of references based on their relevance.
+The aforementioned output functions enable the filtering of references based on their relevance.
 For instance, in the examples show above, the relevance is ``data source``.
 In order to properly use filter, only select keywords can be used a relevance: allowed is any string